European Football in 2040

 Champions Cup

-The league champion of each nation will enter a knockout competition for the following season and the four semi-finalists of that qualify for promotion to SL3, replacing the bottom four from SL3.
+The league champion of all 55 UEFA members will enter a knockout competition the following season.
+The four semi-finalists of that qualify for promotion to SL3, replacing the bottom four from SL3.

 Europa Cup

 The old Champions League has been revamped.
-It is now called the Europa Cup and all the 60 Super League teams will compete in it (plus the four relegated).
-The two finalists will qualify for the FIFA Club World Cup alongside the SL1 top two.
+It is now called the Europa Cup and is a straight knockout competition of six rounds which the 60 Super League teams compete in (plus the four relegated).
+The two finalists qualify for the FIFA Club World Cup.

-Now, it is akin to England’s League Cup or Germany’s DFL Ligapokal, etc.
+Now, it is akin to England’s League Cup or Germany’s DFL Ligapokal, etc., in terms of its format, except it’s the premier knockout competition in Europe.

 FIFA Club World Cup

-The FIFA CWC is now an enlarged 16 team competition starting from the second season.
-The four UEFA clubs will join 12 more from FIFA’s five other continental ruling bodies to compete in an annual group stage/knockout competition.
+The FIFA CWC is now an enlarged 32 team competition starting from the second season.
+Eight UEFA clubs (top-6 of SL1 and both finalists of Europa Cup) will join 24 more from FIFA’s five other continental ruling bodies to compete in an annual group stage/knockout competition.

 It will now replace the old Champions League as the greatest cup competition in the world, as it was meant to have been when it began all those years back at the dawn of the century.